Train 1900 (Minett Park Fond-de-Gras)

 Braking Technology

-Historic vacuum-brake systems on the steam-hauled stock; modern air brake on the railcars; freight-style handbrakes on preserved goods vehicles in museum consists
+Historic vacuum-brake systems on the steam-hauled heritage stock (Energie 507 KDL-7, Anna Nr.
+9, ADI 8); modern air brake on the heritage diesel and railcar consists; freight-style handbrakes on preserved goods vehicles in museum consists

 Route Engineering Challenges

-• Reconstruction after the 1964 landslide that closed the original Mining Line; the present-day heritage alignment reuses much of the original 1874 roadbed but bypasses the worst-affected cutting
+• Reconstruction after the 1964 landslide that closed the original Mining Line cutting; the present-day heritage alignment bypasses the worst-affected cutting and uses a redesigned approach into the museum yard

 Route operator